Italy poised to elect far-right rulers

 Police immediately ruled out a racial motive, saying the assailant had psychiatric problems.

-But the killing came at the same time as a viral video-clip of an Italian restaurateur slapping Beauty Davis, a black woman who washed dishes, when she demanded to be paid her wages, prompting a toxic political debate.
+But the lethal assault came at the same time as a viral video-clip of an Italian restaurateur slapping Beauty Davis, a black woman who washed dishes, when she demanded to be paid her wages, prompting a toxic political debate.

-Authorities dismissed racial motives for the killing because "the judges, police, governors and politicians are all white, middle-aged men who are embedded in a system of white supremacy," Kwanza Musi Dos Santos, from Italian anti-racism NGO DEI Futuro Antirazzista, told The Guardian.
+Authorities dismissed racial motives for Ogorchukwa's' killing because "the judges, police, governors and politicians are all white, middle-aged men who are embedded in a system of white supremacy," Kwanza Musi Dos Santos, from Italian anti-racism NGO DEI Futuro Antirazzista, told The Guardian.

-Both incidents were linked to years of dehumanising anti-migrant "propaganda" by Meloni and Salvini's parties, Laura Boldrini, an MP from the PD party, also said.
+Both the murder and the slapping incident were linked to years of dehumanising anti-migrant "propaganda" by Meloni and Salvini's parties, Laura Boldrini, an MP from the PD party, also said.

 "We need immigrants to work in a variety of areas, but there is also this idea that you can exploit them, pay them little, insult them and hit them.
 Why?
 Because some people don't consider them to be worthy of respect," she said.

-"Unfortunately there are hundreds of Italians attacked every day … we are not here to classify whether the aggression is white, black or yellow," Salvini said on Ogorchukwa's murder.
+"Unfortunately there are hundreds of Italians attacked every day … we are not here to classify whether the aggression is white, black or yellow," Salvini said on Ogorchukwa's death.